mattmallencode/crm/README.md

 As a Sherpa user, I want to remove one of my team's contacts.

+#### View User Profile

+*User Story ID: 7*

+As a Sherpa user, I want to view my profile.

 #### User Logout

-*User Story ID: 7*
+*User Story ID: 8*

 As a Sherpa user, I want to log out of my account.

-#### View User Profile
+#### View Team

-*User Story ID: 8*
+*User Story ID:  9*

-As a Sherpa user, I want to view my personal profile.
+As a Sherpa user I want to view my team i.e. the list of team members.

 #### Leave Team

-*User Story ID:  9*
+*User Story ID:  10*

 As a Sherpa user, I want to leave my team.

 #### Assign Contact

-*User Story ID:  10*
+*User Story ID:  11*

 As a Sherpa team owner/admin I want to assign a contact to a member of my team.

-#### View Team

-*User Story ID:  11*

-As a Sherpa user I want to view my team i.e. the list of team members.

 #### View Assigned Contacts